Dolenja Nemška Vas

 Dolenja Nemška Vas ([dɔˈleːnja ˈneːmʃka ˈʋaːs]; Dolenja Nemška vas) is a small settlement in the Municipality of Trebnje in eastern Slovenia.
 It lies on the left bank of the Temenica River, just east of Trebnje.
-The area is part of the historical Lower Carniola region.
+The area is part of the traditional region of Lower Carniola.
 The municipality is now included in the Southeast Slovenia Statistical Region.
+As of 2019, the population in Dolenja Nemška Vas was 276 people, of which 156 (or around 56.5%) is male, while the other 120 (or around 43.5%) is female.
+The current president of the village is Rok Rajar.

+Name

+The name Dolenja Nemška Vas literally means 'lower German village' and contrasts with Gorenja Nemška Vas (literally, 'upper German village') about 4 km to the west, which is 35 m higher in elevation.
+These names refer to former ethnic Germans living in the villages, mostly from Ortenburg in Bavaria.